-Outside the UK, want more of your cash to go stright to our charity or simply want to help save trees?Knead to Know is available from the Real Bread Campaign as a PDF download for just £10, every penny of which goes towards our charitable work.
+Outside the UK, want more of your cash to go straight to our charity, or simply want to help save trees?Knead to Know is available from the Real Bread Campaign as a PDF download for just £10, every penny of which goes towards our charitable work.

-The original limited edition of 1000 copies of Knead to Know Sustain published in 2011 SOLD OUT in early 2012.
+Sustain's original limited edition of 1000 copies of Knead to Know published in 2011 SOLD OUT in early 2012.

 Thanks to ongoing high demand, it took the fancy of food and drink specialist publisher Grub Street.